plotly/dash-sample-apps/apps/dash-3d-image-partitioning/assets/howto.md

 You might, for example, want to annotate an area of hypoperfusion in an acutely infarcted brain and then download this annotation for further use.
 This app allows you to:
 - interactively move through sliced representations of the brain
-- see an overlay of the automatically computed segmentation of the brain into superpixels (regions of the brain)
+- see an overlay of the automatically computed over-segmentation of the brain into superpixels (regions of the brain)
 - highlight one or several superpixels
 - see the highlighted superpixels rendered in a 3D glass brain representation
 - download a file with that contains the highlighted superpixels